L0K1E/XO-with-BOT/README.md

 # Tic Tac Toe (With Bot)

-It is simple **Tic Tac Toe** game with AI created using minmax algorithm
+It is a simple **Tic Tac Toe** game with AI created using minmax algorithm.

 ## How to play